jsolderitsch/ESP32Controller/docs/controllers.md

 ![PS3 Clone](images/PS3_Clone.png)

-The PS3 clone pictured above does identify itself as DualShock PS3.
+The PS3 clone pictured above does identify itself as DualShock PS 3.
 As such, it must be manually paired to match the Bluetooth MAC address of the ESP32 that you want to connect it to.
 How to do this is documented in the Bluepad32 project pages.

 ## GameSir T3s